vanandjiwala/vasav_blog/content/blog/pandas_helpers.md

 ## Introduction
 In this article, I am going to provide few helper functions which can be used for various data engineering tasks.
 I will keep appending new functions with time.

-## Funding a primary key from a dataframe
+## Finding a primary key from a dataframe
 I use the following function to look for the primary key.
 This is perticulary useful when you are trying to understand a new datasource and performing EDA.

 ```